View Ron Hays's Obituary on www.chieftain.com/ and share memories

 Ron Hays passed away on

 - April 25.
-Survived by his wife, Linda; son and daughter, Jim (Donna) and Debbie Hays; and their mother, Carol; step-children, Tom, Shelby and Trevor; grandkids, Tyler, Seth, Leticia and Emily; great-grandkids, Makayla, Madison, Wade, Charlie, Andre and Josiah; Pacello family of Denver; special friend, Leila; and too many friends to count.
-He retired from the Colorado State Hospital after 33 years then retired from Star Point after 20 years.
-He loved his family, skiing, softball, bowling, golf, the Broncos, his horses and his mountain.
+Survived by his wife Linda; son and daughter, Jim (Donna) and Debbie Hays; their mother, Carol; step-children, Tom, Shelby and Trevor; grandkids, Tyler, Seth, Leticia and Emily; great-grandkids, Makayla, Madison, Wade, Charlie, Andre and Josiah; Pacello family of Denver; special friend, Leila; and too many friends to count.
+He retired from the Colorado State Hospital after 33 years, then retired from Star Point after 20 years.
+He loved his family, skiing, softball, bowling, golf, the Broncos, his horses, and his mountain.
 He will be sadly missed by anyone who knew him.
-Family services are pending.
-In lieu of flow-ers, donations may be made to Hospice or the Humane Society.
-On- line condolences, https://www.forevermissed.com/ronald-hays.
+Family services pending.
+In lieu of flowers, donations may be made to Hospice or the Humane Society.
+Online condolences, www.forevermissed.com/ronald-hays.